liquidmetal-dev/flintlock/userdocs/docs/intro.md

 ## Documentation

 :::info
 Flintlock is only compatible with Linux.
-We recommend that non-linux users provision a [Linux VM][vagrant] in which to work.
+To make it work on a different environment we recommend using the provided `Vagrantfile` located in this repository.
+For more detailed steps read further [here][set-up-using-osx].
 :::

 See our [getting started with flintlock][getting-started] guide.

 [vagrant]: ./getting-started/extras/use-vagrant
 [getting-started]: ./getting-started/basics/configuring-network
+[set-up-using-osx]: ./getting-started/basics/set-up-using-osx